ahmedwasfey/clothing-articles-classification/README.md

 * this can be increased by increasing the number of convolution and pooling layers

 ### FLOPS :
+- FLOPs and MACs are the same here for every layer as we use only relu activations and no
 - FLOPS for the first convolutional layer:

 kernel size = (3, 3)